zrzhao/zrzhao.github.io/_posts/2020-6-6-aboutTime.md

 Selenium also has a way to set explicit waits, which were defined to wait for a certain condition to occur before proceeding further in the code.
 The extreme case of this is `time.sleep()`, which sets the condition to an exact time period to wait.

 There are some convenience methods to have the following codes wait only as long as required.
-One way is to use `WebDriverWait` in combination with `ExpectedCondition` through [a `try-except' statement](https://selenium-python.readthedocs.io/waits.html).
+One way is to use `WebDriverWait` in combination with `ExpectedCondition` through [a try-except statement](https://selenium-python.readthedocs.io/waits.html).

 I use the easier one, `time.sleep()`, and set it to wait for four seconds after the database portal is advanced to a new page.